RGreeneRI/pod-post/README.md

 # Help
-I changed the old like_escape to wpdb::esc_like, but I'm getting the following error (while in debuggung mode):
+I changed the old `like_escape` to `wpdb::esc_like`, but I'm getting the following error (while in debuggung mode):

-Deprecated:  "Non-static method wpdb::esc_like() should not be called statically in .../wp-content/plugins/pod-post/pod-post.php on line 147".
+`Deprecated:  Non-static method wpdb::esc_like() should not be called statically in .../wp-content/plugins/pod-post/pod-post.php on line 147`.
 It still works anyways though...